myz000/eVecs/README.md

 <img src="eVec.png" alt="Example Image" width="600">
 </div>

-The eVec model addresses the problem by employing a triplet loss function to learn discriminative representations of legal texts concerning specific elements.
-The triplet loss helps in distinguishing similar legal elements from dissimilar ones by minimizing the distance between similar elements while maximizing the distance between dissimilar ones.
+The eVec model addresses the problem by employing a triplet loss function to  learning representations of fact descriptions.
+It aims to learn a disentangled representation that maximally preserves the information relevant to a specific element while omitting irrelevant element information.

 <div align=center>
 <img src="eVecs.png" alt="Example Image" width="600">